 6) Chikungunya – This is another fever causing virus that can be contracted from the Aedes Aegypti and the Aedes albopictus mosquitoes.
 The incubation period of Chikungunya fever is around 3 to 7 days, and the symptoms include nausea, vomiting, sudden fever, joint pain with possible swelling, headache, chills, rashes, and lower back pain.
 Like the Zika virus, there is no vaccine that has been developed for Chikungunya.
 It is advisable to regularly drink fluids, get rest, and take medication such as paracetamol, ibuprofen, and naproxen.

 Most of the aforementioned diseases have a one-all cure.
 Luckily, most of the time, our immune systems can do the job in its own right.

 Despite that though, preventive measures should always be taken to ensure that you don’t have to deal with any of these diseases at all.

 Mosquito control isn’t at all hard to do; all it takes is a level of cleanliness and some maintenance of your living environment to ensure that mosquitoes aren’t allowed a safe place to grow or fester.

 For one, you should take advantage of the availability of vaccines whenever you can.
-By teaching your body to resist some of these diseases, you’re preparing yourself to be tougher against them should you encounter them again.
+By teaching your body to resist some of these diseases, you’re preparing yourself to be tougher against them should you encounter any one of them.

 You never know when these mosquitoes will strike or if any of them are carriers of deadly diseases.
 But, if all else fails, approaching a professional such as Topbest is the best preventive measure.
-You can visit the website at https://topbest.ph/ to see what services are offered and testimonials on these services.
+You can visit our website at https://topbest.ph/ to see the testimonials on the various services we offer!